 Weather conditions are unpredictable.
 While the cruise line and its appointed ground operators will do everything possible to assist with alternative arrangements, we cannot be held responsible for any costs incurred if a land program, tour or private arrangement made through the cruise line is disrupted due to adverse weather.

 The published itinerary is based on component suppliers expected to be operating for the land program.
 Changes to the availability of flights, flight and tour schedules or other itinerary components out of the cruise line’s control may require an adjustment to the final itinerary.
 The local ground operator will handle meal vouchers, train tickets, or tour tickets included in the program.
 The cruise line reserves the right to substitute hotels, if necessary.

-NOTE: Land programs that encompass multiple days ashore customarily include extensive and prolonged activity, while those of shorter durations typically have more moderate activity levels.
-However, each program varies and participants should be prepared to negotiate a mixture of surfaces, which may include inclines, cobblestones, sand, and gravel or natural paths.
+Please note: Land programs that encompass multiple days ashore customarily include extensive and prolonged activity, while those of shorter durations typically have more moderate activity levels.
+However, each program varies and participants should be prepared to negotiate a mixture of surfaces which may include: inclines, cobblestones, sand, and gravel or natural paths.
 There may also be a need to climb steps or stairs on occasion.
-Wheelchair guests and those with mobility concerns are advised to check with the cruise line in advance to see if any portion of the tour program may not be considered suitable for their individual situation.
-Weather-appropriate clothing such as caps, sunglasses, and flat comfortable walking shoes are recommended.
+Guests who utilize a wheelchair and those with mobility concerns are advised to check with the cruise line in advance to see if any portion of the tour program may not be considered suitable for their individual situation.
+Weather appropriate clothing; hats; sunglasses; and flat, comfortable walking shoes are generally recommended.